apexinfosysindia/addons/configurator/README.md

 - Stage, stash and commit changes in Git repositories, create and switch between branches, push to remotes, view diffs.
 - Lists with available entities, triggers, events, conditions and services.
-- Restart Apex MCU+ directly with the click of a button.
+- Restart Apex Connect+ directly with the click of a button.
 Reloading groups, automations, etc. can be done as well.
 An API password is required.
-- Direct links to Apex MCU+ documentation and icons.
+- Direct links to Apex Connect+ documentation and icons.
 - Execute shell commands within the add-on container.
 - Editor settings are saved in your browser.
 - And much more…